Martyna-krawczyk/nature-cycle-marketplace/README.md

 - Within the listings table, the below attributes were set to integer only in order to utilise them as enum.
   - sex (the gender suitability) - for use as a checkbox.
   - sold - to track active and sold listings by updating the integer when the success method runs (after payment has been made).
 - Within the users table, a column called admin was added and set to a boolean in order to apply a true value against one admin user.
+This was a requirement of the CanCanCan gem.<br>
 A screenshot of the schema is below.
 ![Schema Design Screenshot](app/assets/images/mdimages/schema_database_design.png)